AmadeusRelay/AmadeusRelayFrontend/README.md

 Now you are almost ready to fill the real value you want to trade and complete the order.

-### STEP 3: FILLING VALUE AND CONVERTING ETH in WETH
+### STEP 3: Filling value and converting ETH in WETH

-In the order´s table, you can choose the most interesting order to complete.
+In order´s table, you can choose the most interesting order to complete.
 Let´s see an example:
 - Our relay posted an order to sell 100000 ZRX in exchange for 100 WETH
 - In this order, the maker is ZRX and the taker is WETH
 - As you´re the taker, you can sell your WETH in exchance to relayer´s ZRX